-Lawsuits are being filed against drugmakers Bristol-Myers Squibb and Pfizer for alleged Eliquis-related injuries and death
+Patients have filed lawsuits against drugmakers Bristol-Myers Squibb and Pfizer for alleged Eliquis-related injuries and deaths.

 Eliquis may cause internal bleeding that is serious, irreversible, and potentially fatal.
 Eliquis bleeding risks include:

 - Gastrointestinal bleeding

 - Spinal bleeding